rdeneau/formation-fsharp/en/fsharp-training-05-pattern-matching.md

 | ...
 ```

-Equivalent to a lambda taking an implicit parameter which is "matched" :
+Equivalent to a lambda taking an implicit parameter which is "matched":

 ```fsharp
 fun value ->